burntorangejedi/artisan-bot/README.md

 **/help** — Show a summary of all commands and features

-**/sync-guild** — Admin: Sync or refresh guild data from Blizzard API (updates roster, professions, and recipes)
+**/admin sync** — Admin: Sync or refresh guild data from Blizzard API (updates roster, professions, and recipes)

 **/whohas <item/recipe>** — Find out who can craft a specific recipe or item (supports pagination with Next/Previous buttons)